Readit News logoReadit News

 tauwauwau commented on Selling 'Ghost in the Shell' animationobsessive.substa... · Posted by u/zdw

-latentsea · a year ago
+latentsea · 2 years ago

 Started watching GTO and so far 3 episodes in it's about him lusting after 16 year olds?